Martinis, John (1930-2013)

 Martinis served in the legislature for 14 years.
 He was active on committees and commissions.
 He chaired the Transportation and the Natural Resources committees, and served on the local government committee and on a Committee on Energy formed during the energy crisis in the 1970s.

 Martinis chaired the Natural Resources Committee during a significant period of environmental protection legislation in Washington and American history.
 The 1970s saw the passage of the federal and state Environmental Policy acts, the federal Clean Water and Endangered Species acts, and more.
-During the 1972 election, Governor Dan Evans (b.
-1925) promoted a group of referendums that he called "Washington Futures," some of which addressed environmental issues and increased funding for open space acquisition.
+During the 1972 election, Governor Dan Evans (1925-2024) promoted a group of referendums that he called "Washington Futures," some of which addressed environmental issues and increased funding for open space acquisition.

 Martinis sponsored legislation in 1973 with Edward T. Luders from Spokane and Donn Charnley (b.
 1928) and Lois North (b.
 1922) from Seattle to protect scenic rivers in Washington.
 Under the measure, which passed in 1977, the first five rivers designated as part of the scenic river system were portions of the Skykomish, Beckler, and Tye rivers.
 The legislature has since added a segment of the Little Spokane River to the system.
 Martinis also helped resolve disputes between sports fishermen and gillnetters over salmon fishing rules as salmon runs declined in the early 1970s.